performances | school performances | workshops and residencies | email me

 Olga Loya combines voice, body and imagination to present stories and monologues to her audiences.
 In certain performances she uses movement, music, and drums to enhance the story.

-PERFORMANCES FOR ADULTS AND TEENAGERS
+PERFORMANCES FOR ADULTS

 Surprises of the Heart

-Stories which incorporate exploring the themes or racism, self acceptance, forgiveness and redemption, featuring a short story where a mother takes in the boy who killed her son are told.
+Stories which incorporate exploring the themes of racism, self acceptance, forgiveness and redemption, featuring a short story where a mother takes in the boy who killed her son are told.
 In the performance you will hear a theater piece with music, folk tales with singing and a monologue.
 This is a multi-disciplinary performance utilizing theater and music.

-Dancing Through La Vida
+Dancing Through La Vida (Life)

 A performance piece about dancing, love and survival in the barrios of East Los Angeles with music and dancing.